project-ida/two-state-quantum-systems/src/04-spin-boson-model.md

 even
 ```

-We can now use a QuTiP function called [`extract_states`](http://qutip.org/docs/latest/apidoc/classes.html?highlight=extract_states#qutip.Qobj.extract_states) to only select the parts of the Hamiltonian that's of interest to us:
+We can now use a QuTiP function called [`extract_states`](http://qutip.org/docs/latest/apidoc/classes.html?highlight=extract_states#qutip.Qobj.extract_states) to only select the even parts of the Hamiltonian that interest us:

 ```python
 H_even = H.extract_states(even)
 ```

-Before we have a look at the resulting Hinton diagram we must also extract the corresponding state labels |n,±>:
+Before we have a look at the resulting Hinton diagram we must also extract the corresponding state list |n,±>:

 ```python
 nm_list_even = [nm_list[i] for i in even]
 nm_list_even
 ```

+We must also remember to re-generate our labels

 ```python
 bra_labels, ket_labels = make_braket_labels(nm_list_even)